Christopher Phillips: Early life and education

-According to Phillips, he read Plato's Socratic dialogues when he was about 12.
-After graduating from Menchville High School, he received a BA in Government from the College of William & Mary; In 1997, he earned an M.A.T. in Teaching from Montclair State University, and studied in the Institute for the Advancement of Philosophy for Children.
-In 2000, he earned an M.A. external degree in Humanities, with an emphasis in philosophy, at California State University, Dominguez Hills; He also has a Master of Science in natural sciences degree from Delta State University, which was the first of his master's degrees.
-Phillips received a PhD in communications from Edith Cowan University in Australia.
+According to Phillips, he began immersing himself in Plato's dialogues featuring the Athenian philosopher Socrates, and the historian Xenophon's Socratic dialogues, starting when he was about age 12.
+This inspired him, he recounts in his book "Soul of Goodness," to hold his first dialogues a la Socrates during lunch time at Carver Intermediate School in Newport News, Virginia, during the height of the desegregation era.
+After graduating from Menchville High School, he went on to garner a BA in government from the College of William & Mary.
+In 1997, he earned an Master of Arts in Teaching from Montclair State University, studying under the auspices of the Institute for the Advancement of Philosophy for Children.
+In 2000, he earned an M.A. in humanities, with an emphasis in philosophy, at California State University, Dominguez Hills; He also has a Master of Science in Natural Sciences degree from Delta State University, which was the first of his master's degrees.
+Garnering both a scholarship and a teaching fellowship, in 2010, at the age of 50, Phillips received a PhD in communications from Edith Cowan University in Australia - the subject of his doctoral dissertation (or thesis as it is known in Australia) is "Socrates café: an effective mechanism for realising a more participatory democracy".
+Afterwards he received a three-semester appointment as a senior writing and research fellow at the University of Pennsylvania.

-Cafés
+Phillips's Café Initiatives

-Phillips was a school teacher and newspaper reporter, then editorial consultant and freelancer for national magazines, before starting Socrates cafes, Socratic discussion meetings in a variety of venues such as cafés, nursing homes, churches, schools (where the gatherings are sometimes called Philosophers' Club, also the name of his first children's book), and prisons.
-Phillips' idea of having open-invitation meetings in cafes to discuss philosophy was inspired in part by Matthew Lipman, the founder of the Institute for the Advancement of Philosophy for Children who advocated introducing philosophy into schools and under whom Phillips studied, as well as by Marc Sautet, whose Café Philosophique Phillips became aware of after reading an article about Sautet while teaching in the Mississippi Delta.
+Phillips writes in his book 'Soul of Goodness' that he began his professional life in 1981 as a middle school literature teacher in a six-room schoolhouse in Casco, Maine, in the rural Lakes Region of Maine and where he held transformative Socratic circle dialogues with his students, as well as a feature and hard-news newspaper reporter in Bridgton, Maine and then in Abingdon, Virginia, garnering journalism awards.

-In his penultimate book "Constitution Café", Phillips details a journey across the US promoting discussions with a version of the Socratic Method that he developed for the Socrates Cafés, combined with the Jeffersonian idea of democratic freedom and inclusiveness.
-He has since worked on the Declaration Project, a comprehensive collection of declarations of independence, causes, rights, and principles from across the ages and continents, as well as the Constitutional Cafe and the Democracy Cafe initiatives that discuss constitutional changes in the United States.
-Phillips also founded a for-profit consulting service, Socrates Group.
+Besides the Socrates Cafe, Phillips has launched kindred initiatives, including Democracy Cafe, Constitution Cafe, Spirit of '76 Cafe (part of his Declaration Project, and most recently, a Shakespeare Cafe.
+This latter project, which is resonating across the U.S. and, increasingly, on a global level, which is resonating across the U.S. and, increasingly, on a global level, springs originally from the "tragically unexpected death" of his father.

 Academic career

 Phillips was a 2012 recipient of the Distinguished American Leadership Award, along with Adam Braun, founder of Pencils of Promise.
-Phillips has also taught in the graduate program Media, Culture and Communication at New York University, and at the University of Pennsylvania as a Senior Writing Fellow.
+Phillips has also taught in the graduate program Media, Culture and Communication at New York University, and at the University of Pennsylvania as a Senior Writing and Research Fellow.
 He has been Senior Education Fellow at the National Constitution Center and 2014–15 Network Fellow at the Edmond J. Safra Center for Ethics at Harvard University.
-He also blogs the SocratesCafe.com site and writes occasionally for the Zocalo Public Square.
+In 2024, he was named Philosopher-In-Residence for Humanity in Deep Space.